-The global U.S. Ranking in Math and Science continues to decline.
-Fewer than 15% of US high-school graduates have sufficient mathematics and science credentials to even begin pursuing an engineering degree.
+The global U.S. Rank in Math & Science continues to decline.
+Fewer than 15% of US high-school grads have sufficient math & science credentials to even begin pursuing an engineering degree.

 Science, Technology, Engineering and Math (STEM) are where career opportunities are for quality jobs in the 21st century global economy.
 These jobs are the foundation of a high quality of life for our nation and the base of our high technology defense and national security.
 In addition, STEM careers are the drivers of the innovation that powers our economy.
 There is an acute shortage of students interested in pursuing these careers.